Business Law Attorney

 Business Contract Drafting and Negotiations

 Poorly drafted contracts can create major problems for even the biggest companies.
-If pricing terms and service-level commitments aren’t negotiated with an eye toward the future, or if risk isn’t apportioned appropriately, unfavorable contract terms can lead to financial strain, over-commitment of resources, and expensive contract litigation.
-Chris regularly represents clients in contract drafting and negotiations, and has significant experience in a wide range of business and commercial transactions.
+If pricing terms and service-level commitments aren’t negotiated with an eye toward the future, or if the risk isn’t apportioned appropriately, unfavorable contract terms can lead to financial strain, over-commitment of resources, and expensive contract litigation.
+Business lawyer Chris Parvin regularly represents clients in contract drafting and negotiations and has significant experience in a wide range of business and commercial transactions.

 Complex Business Litigation and Alternative Dispute Resolution (ADR)

 Business disputes are a drain on resources, and if not approached tactfully they can quickly get out of hand.
-Representing corporate clients in negotiations, mediation, arbitration, and state and federal court, Chris has experience securing favorable results in business litigation involving commercial contract disputes and other issues.
+Representing corporate clients in negotiations, mediation, arbitration, and state and federal court, business law attorney Chris Parvin has experience securing favorable results in business litigation involving commercial contract disputes and other issues.

 Your Corporate Counsel